rwbl/make-homekit23/README.md

 - MQTT gateway: **stable**
 - Blockly integration: **experimental but functional**
-- Actively developed and refactored as a learning project
+- Actively developed and refactored as a learning project This is a personal, non-commercial hobby project.

+The repository is shared for learning and inspiration.
+Issue tracking and feature requests are intentionally disabled.

 ---